-You might travel with your computer or relocate it to a country or region where the machine type for your desktop or notebook computer is sold.
-In such a situation, your computer might be eligible for International Warranty Service, which automatically entitles you to obtain warranty service throughout the warranty period.
+If you travel with your computer or relocate it to a country where your desktop or notebook computer machine type is sold, your computer might be eligible for International Warranty Service, which automatically entitles you to obtain warranty service throughout the warranty period.
 Service will be performed by service providers authorized to perform warranty service.